flexera-public/policy_engine_training/08_relational_data/README.md

 fpt check list_policy_templates
 ```

 Before we run the policy template, let's make use of some of the additional fpt functionality discussed in Lesson 05.
-Let's retrieve the `ds_policy_lesson_list` and `ds_list_policy_templates` datasources using retrieve_data:
+Let's retrieve the `ds_policy_lesson_list` and `ds_list_policy_templates` datasources using retrieve_data.
+Be sure to replace "your_credential_identifier" in the below command with the ID of the credential you created during the setup process.

 ```bash
 fpt retrieve_data list_policy_templates.pt --credentials="auth_flexera=your_credential_identifier" -n ds_policy_lesson_list